C Concept Design: Notable works

 Hope College Art Museum (Holland, US) – Noble concept of 15,000 ft^{2} designed to exhibit permanent art collection of Hope College and provide the students with flexible and inspiring space for studies of literature, art and languages.

+Zanzibar Passenger and RoRo Ferry Terminal Project (Zanzibar, Tanzania) – Ferry terminal designed by C Concept as the architectural lead for ZF Devco’s project, created to improve passenger circulation and strengthen the waterfront connection.

 University Medical Center Utrecht (Utrecht, the Netherlands) – Designed the master plan that both inspires a campus atmosphere and solves logistical challenges for those using the hospital.

 Rotterdam The Hague Airport (Rotterdam, the Netherlands) – An updated master plan for the redevelopment and expansion for the airport and the expansion includes a new arrivals terminal, grade A offices, a high end hotel, restaurants with terraces, and an upgraded traffic system.

 Gran Sasso Shopping Center (Teramo, Italy) – 36,000 m^{2} enclosed shopping center and stadium development.
 The complex was awarded with the prestigious ICSC European Shopping Centre Award in 2009.